-Whenever I visit my friend’s house, their female dog will always notice me and smell me.
-She will always follow me wherever I go and will sit on my lap every time I sit.
+Their female dog will always notice and smell whenever I visit my friend’s house.
+She will always follow me wherever I go and sit on my lap whenever I sit.

-With this scenario that happened to me, I concluded that dogs can identify what their owners’, or other humans’ gender is.
+With this scenario that happened to me, I concluded that dogs could identify their owners’, or other humans’ gender.
 There is one study that has been made that will support my conclusion.

-One study made where they tested 51 dogs and letting the dogs sit in the middle of the opposite gender one by one.
-Each dog should sit in the middle, and after that, they will play the sound of a man and a woman’s voice.
-The experiment was made to see if dogs could combine the visual and vocal cues from humans.
+In one study, they tested 51 dogs and let them sit in the middle of the opposite gender one by one.
+Each dog should sit in the middle; after that, they will play the sound of a man’s and a woman’s voices.
+The experiment was made to see if dogs could combine humans’ visual and vocal cues.

 So do pets like dogs know the gender of their owner?
 Yes!
 Dogs and cats can tell the gender of their owner.
 Pets living with three or more adults are much better at distinguishing the gender of each human.